AppSecHQ/mcp-demos/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Create an issue with any suggestions.